miklosz/picdemia/README.md

 * React client app scaffolding added
 * React components for Search and Result added with event handlers
 * Fake JSON response added to server to test req/res based on query from client search component
+* Acutal fetch from external APIs, formatting data and serving it to the client
+* Layout build with CSS modules.
+Actually - afterwards I think - SASS with single output file would be cleaner and easier to maintain in this case
+* Search history added with option to use it again for search (known as hints)

+## What more could (or can) be done
+* Tests!
+* Pagination, filtering
+* Adding router to store history and allow to open search results directly from link
+* Serve actuall files, not only their URLs through proxy server
+* Having that: the option to directly dowload file (almost did it :/ )
+* ...and caching both files and search results on the proxy server